AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 }
 ```

-We then need to be really careful about we are doing using ghost code (by
+We then need to be really careful about what we are doing using ghost code (by
 making it simple).

 # Make a logical state explicit